 Above each fader is an OLED and two buttons as shown in Figure 1.
 The OLED displays the name of the A and B paths of each fader.
 The upper section (green) shows the A path and the lower section (yellow) shows the B path.
-The path that is currently being controlled by the fader takes up a greater percentage of the OLED area, is colored with the relevant color and has the relevant assign button lit.
+The path that is currently being controlled by the fader takes up a greater percentage of the OLED area and has the relevant button lit.